kianoding/Archive-box-database-system/sql/query/query_documentation.md

 ## Applied Operations (Queries 4-5)
 This is a list of queries with mid-level complexity for the daily operation report:
 - Updating the record for pick-up ready boxes
-- Preparing the report for outbound shippoing report
+- Preparing the report for outbound shipping report

 → [query_02_applied_operation](../query/query_01_foundational_operation.md)